NGSW Rifle (M4 Replacement)

 There used to be some pure-polymer shotgun ammo out there in the early 2000s, not sure whatever happened to them.
 Probably low number of reloading times.
 But they sponsored a lot of various shotgun competitions back in the day, and each loading type was color-coded on the casing (1oz of #6 shot was red, 1oz of #8 was green, etc. Think I'm right on the colors.).
 You'd just shovel all the empties into the appropriate color box at the end of the day.

 All of the designs had to make compromises to meet that length requirement.
 The Army isn't very fond of the bullpup layout and I'm sure True Velocity knew that.
 I'm not sure what the barrel length was of the Textron entry that used the cased telescoped ammunition.
 I assume it was a bit longer than the 13" barrel of the SIG design but definitely not as long as the barrel of the True Velocity bullpup.
-So, I'd assume that the 6.8mm CT ammo had higher pressures than average but not as high as the hybrid case SIG stuff.
+So, I'd also assume that the 6.8mm CT ammo had higher pressures than average, but not as high as the hybrid case SIG stuff.

 There are a whole lot of other choices I've really got to question the logic of too.
 The XM250 looks like it has a lot of promise but the Army decides they want to save a small amount of weight and cost by not including a quick-change barrel?
-That seems to be discarding a great many lessons learned dating back to WWII in favor of Afghanistan experience of exchanging fire at great distances in Afghanistan.
+That seems to be discarding a great many lessons learned dating back to WWII in favor of Afghanistan experience of exchanging fire at great distances.
 It seems like a whole lot is being ignored in chasing some illusion that every infantryman can be made a marksman taking out the enemy beyond the effective range of their own small arms.
-I've read a good deal about the rather disastrous management of the Ordinance Department from WWII up into the Vietnam Wars, but it many ways it seems like the process of specifying, designing, and fielding new small arms hasn't improved much since those days.
+I've read a good deal about the rather disastrous management of the Ordinance Department from WWII up into the Vietnam War, but in many ways it seems like the process of specifying, designing, and fielding new small arms hasn't improved much since those days.

 Apparently at least one grunt isn't very impressed with the gun.
 And ammo.
 And the silencer.
 And the optic.
 And he was kind enough to include pics.